Plastic Has A Big Carbon Footprint — But That Isn't The Whole Story

 Plastic waste gets a lot of attention when photos of dead whales with stomachs full of plastic bags hit the news.
 Pieces of plastic also litter cities, and tiny plastic particles are even floating in the air.

 Largely overlooked is how making plastic in the first place affects the environment, especially global warming.
-Plastic actually has a big carbon footprint — but so do many of the alternatives to plastic.
+Plastic actually has a big carbon footprint, but so do many of the alternatives to plastic.
 And that's what makes replacing plastic a problem without a clear solution.

 Plastic is just a form of fossil fuel.
 Your plastic water bottle, your grocery bag, your foam tray full of cucumbers ... they're all made from oil or natural gas.
 It takes lots of energy to make that happen.